QR Codes for Sales Enablement? Read (Don’t Scan) This Post.

 Last week, I published a post about QR codes, and how you can easily create a Google maps QR code for your business.
 It’s a simple way to help consumers locate your business or office with a simple scan.
 It can be a very helpful sales enablement tool; I pointed you to a QR code generator we offer right on our website.

-But it is worth noting that QR codes themselves are a topic of debate these days.
-Some believe they have outlived their usefulness, and never did achieve the lofty goals creators had hoped.
+But QR codes themselves are a topic of debate these days.
+Some believe they have outlived their usefulness, and never achieved the lofty goals creators had hoped.
 Indeed, many in the tech world have pronounced them “dead” as a viable marketing resource.
 But others believe just the opposite.
 They see QR codes as getting new life, and perhaps only now realizing their potential as new technologies have made them easier and more helpful.
 Today, I’d like to examine the pros and cons of both arguments a bit.

 Does QR Stand For “Quickly Retreating?”

 Those who come out on the negative side of the argument can present some strong evidence.
 They include:

 Few people have the ability, or patience, to use QR codes.

 Many consumers have never scanned a QR code.
 The reasons?
 Many haven’t downloaded a scanning app to their smartphones, and are unwilling to take the time to do so just to scan a code that interests them.
 Many don’t even know what that ugly little block is all about.
 They will find other ways to get the information.
 The proof is in the numbers; they say.
 Tech and graphic folks hate them because they are “ugly”—but that argument wouldn’t fly if consumers actually used them.